Scarlett was born with an atrial septal defect.

 Minor defects are most often diagnosed during a routine medical checkup.
 Minor defects rarely cause symptoms.
 While most heart murmurs in children are normal, some may be due to defects.

-If the heart problem is significant, your child’s pediatrician or family physician will likely refer your child to a pediatric cardiologist.
+If the heart problem is suspected based on symptoms or a heart murmur, your child’s pediatrician or family physician will likely refer your child to a pediatric cardiologist.
 Pediatric cardiologists are trained to diagnose and treat heart problems in infants, children and young adults.
 They have the expertise and equipment to determine what tests and treatments your child will need, and how often your child will need heart checkups in the future.